Pipedrive Merge Duplicates Overview

 • Begin with easy-to-find duplicates.
 Iterate through fields and rules you know will surface duplicates.
 Don’t expect to resolve all your duplicates by setting up and running this process once.
 You will need to run this process multiple times for different fields or nuanced variations.

-• Each time you get a Merge Duplicates process to run the way you want in your database, save it as a template.
+• Save templates.
+Each time you get a Merge Duplicates process to run the way you want in your database, save it as a template.
 When you have a solid set of templates that reliably resolve most of your dupes, you can put them together as a Recipe that can run on a regular, automated schedule.

 Advanced How-Tos